Reflecting Upon Irreducible Mind

 It has been affected.
 But it still filters

-TV set still interacts with the TV signals (just as a door or a table does
+broken TV set still interacts with the TV signals (just as a door or a

 My TV machine exist in a different state,

-as TV trasmitter/receiver has been destroyed (and I need
+function as TV trasmitter/receiver has been destroyed (and

-to buy another TV machine, that is, another transmitter/receiver to decode
+I need to buy another TV machine, that is, another transmitter/receiver

-the TV signal).
+to decode the TV signal).
 We can think the same about the brain.
-If, as Julio says,
+If,

-rot, but it would still be there.
-A dead body and a dead brain are still
+and it would rot, but it would still be there.
+A dead body and a dead

-body and brain" it doesn't follow that the brain preserve its transmisive/filter
+brain are still body and brain" it doesn't follow that the brain

-I concede.
-And this TV will no longer show us the Olympics or the Oscar
+jobs, I concede.
+And this TV will no longer show us the Olympics or

 regardless of its biological metabolic activity,